tdewin/best-practices-guide/resource_planning/vpower_nfs_and_virtual_lab.md

 4. **CRC verification** is optionally available and is disabled by default.
 If enabled, it will ensure all content of the backup file is consistent with the hash values at the time they were written.
 This consistency check is using the CRC algorithm for hashing.

-**Note**: this feature will read 100% of the data from the backup file, this it requires a significant amount of time to be completed.
+  **Note:** This feature reads the entire backup file, and requires significant time to complete.

 If [Linked Jobs](https://helpcenter.veeam.com/backup/vsphere/surebackup_job_joblink_vm.html) are configured for the SureBackup job, linked VMs will start booting once all virtual machines explicitly defined within the Application Group have been successfully booted and verified.
-Remember that by default only 3 VMs are tested at the same time in a Linked Job.
+Remember that by default  3 VMs are tested at the same time in a Linked Job.
 There may be more than 3 VMs linked, but the following ones will stay in the testing queue.
+The limit can be adjusted in the SureBackup job configuration wizard, and may be increased if the backup repository can handle the load accordingly.

 ### Checking SQL Server Database Availability
 A dedicated Visual Basic script is included to allow for testing whether all databases on a given instance are available.
 This script is available in the Veeam installation folder as the `Veeam.Backup.SqlChecker.vbs` file.